synergycodes/ng-diagram/apps/docs/src/content/docs/api/Components/NgDiagramComponent.md

 > **edgeDrawn**: `EventEmitter`\<[`EdgeDrawnEvent`](/docs/api/types/edgedrawnevent/)\>

-Event emitted when a user manually draws an edge between two nodes It carries information about the newly created edge, source and target nodes and ports that are connected by the edge.
+Event emitted when a user manually draws an edge between two nodes.

+This event only fires for user-initiated edge creation through the UI, but not for programmatically added edges.

 ***